 At the October 8, 2019 meeting, the APG representative was once again the only opposition present before the MDC or the Board.
 APG advised the MDC that it has not learned much from their process and has not produced the quality and quantity of real world evidence necessary to support the legislative proposal.
-As the proposal is currently drafted, APG argued the MDC would be recommending the Board launch a legislative committee hearing process the Board will greatly regret a year from now.
+APG argued that if the MDC approved the corporate practice proposal as drafted and the Board submitted that proposal to the Legislature, that proposal would launch a legislative committee hearing process the Board would greatly regret a year from now.
 APG warned the MDC will look back at the firestorm and the nature of the legislative proposal and wish it had done a better job crafting it.